The "Accidental" Cure—Platinum-based Treatment for Cancer: The Discovery of Cisplatin

 At first, the cancer research community was skeptical about cisplatin.
 Heavy metals were considered poisons, and "the idea of putting a heavy metal into a person was an abomination," Dr. Rosenberg recalled.
 Officials at NCI, however, were impressed with these findings and continued to fund this research.
 The anticancer effects were confirmed in extensive testing across many other types of tumors.

-Based on positive results, NCI began funding small-scale clinical trials with human cancer patients in 1972.
-After a successful large-scale phase III clinical trial, the Food and Drug Administration (FDA) approved cisplatin in 1978 for treatment of testicular and bladder cancers.
+Based on positive results, NCI began funding clinical trials of cisplatin in human cancer patients in 1972, including trials of patients with advanced testicular cancer led by Lawrence Einhorn, M.D., of Indiana University.
+The successful results of these trials led to Food and Drug Administration (FDA) approval of cisplatin in 1978 for testicular cancer treatment.
 "It was a monumental discovery," says Bruce Chabner, M.D., former director of NCI's Division of Cancer Treatment and now director of clinical research at the Massachusetts General Hospital Cancer Center.
+Cisplatin was also approved by the FDA for the treatment of advanced ovarian and bladder cancer in 1978.

 Cisplatin helps save lives from testicular cancer.
 In particular, cisplatin's success as a chemotherapy drug against testicular cancer is phenomenal.
 When used in combination with other chemotherapy drugs, its cure rate is more than 90 percent.
 The U.S. death rate from testicular cancer has dropped by two-thirds since 1975.
-While final data are still being analyzed for 2012, it is estimated that 8,590 Americans were diagnosed with testicular cancer and approximately 360 deaths were attributed to testicular cancer.
+It is estimated that nearly 9,000 American men will be diagnosed with testicular cancer and approximately 400 will die from the disease in 2017.

 Cisplatin plays a key role in fighting multiple cancer types.
 Less dramatically but far more broadly, cisplatin "became the backbone of combination therapy" for a wide range of solid tumors, according to Dr. Chabner.
 These include bladder, cervical, ovarian, lung, gastric, breast, and head and neck cancers, along with malignant mesothelioma and some less-common tumors.
 Chabner noted that "the patients cured by these regimens and those that have benefited from this therapy number in the millions.
 It would be frightening to imagine the current status of cancer treatment without this essential drug".